Morning Drop-Off Policy

 Children who are ill may not attend the program.
 This includes fever, diarrhea, vomitting, excessive congestion and any communicable illness.
-If your child becomes ill at school, your child may not attend PAL he or she must be picked up at school, not at PAL.
+If your child becomes ill at school, your child may not attend PAL.
+They must be picked up at school, not at PAL.
 If your child becomes ill at PAL, you will be notified.
-If your child does not attend school he or she may not attend PAL. ***for more details, please refer to the Illness section in the handbook***
+If your child does not attend school, they may not attend PAL that day. ***For more details, please refer to the Illness section in the handbook***

 We do not give medication to children, except in the case of emergency inhalers and Epi- Pens, please see our full Parent Handbook for further information on medication administration.
 If special circumstances exist please notify one of the directors.
 Do not send medications to school through PAL We do not take responsibility for the transfer.

 If a child in the program physically or emotionally harms another child or staff member in any way, the following guidelines will be followed if appropriate: The first incident will receive written warning, the 2nd incident will warrant a 1-day suspension, the 3rd incident warrants a one-week suspension, the 4th incident results in dismissal from the program for the remainder of the school year.
 These guidelines are subject to change and the severity of the incident is taken into consideration.
 The same consequences will be true for any destruction of school/P.A.L. property or inappropriate language or actions.

 - No toys or games from home.